 Rusty Containers / Mason Jars:

 If you have a garage filled with reused cans filled with nails or other things, you can probably recycle the cans.
-I would not recommend recycling the nails though.
-You can scrap nails and make a little money if you have a lot of them.
+I would not recommend recycling the nails, though.
+You can scrap nails and make a little money if you have many.

-If you are getting rid of old toothbrushes, instead of trashing them, you can reuse them for cleaning.
+Another thing you can declutter is your old toothbrushes.
+If you are getting rid of old toothbrushes instead of trashing them, you can reuse them for cleaning.
 They work great to clean small crevices on track sliding doors and windows.

 Last year's school paperwork: